ShineNoLife/cp-library/README.md

-# Repository for resources and good problems in competitive programming
+# Repository for resources and solutions to problemsets in competitive programming